antonio357/learning-clojure/README.md

-# learning-clojure
+# learning-clojure <br>
 This repo its meant to save exemples and explanations about programming in clojure.
 Disclaimer: All done in Ubuntu based distribution
+# summary <br>
+- scalar variables
+- collections
+- aritmetic operators
+- relational operators
+- logical operators
+- conditional operators
+- functions
+- built-in functions and utils
+- loops
+- parallelism
-## setting up clojure enviroment
+# setting up clojure enviroment <br>

 > install `brew`, `vscode` and `JDK with JAVA_HOME`

 > in a terminal run `brew install clojure lein`